vippsas/vipps-woocommerce/readme.txt

 * Download and install the plugin
 * Configure the plugin

+=== How to install the plugin ===
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
+4. Go the settings page for the Vipps plugin and enter your Vipps account keys.

 === How to get API credentials from Vipps Developer Portal ===
 1. Sign in to Vipps Developer Portal at [https://apitest-portal.vipps.no/](https://apitest-portal.vipps.no/)
    - Username is sent via email